-Prerequisite: MAT271 and either CHM132 or PHY230.
-(Offered in alternate years) 230
+Prerequisite: MAT271, CHM132, and PHY230.
+Recommended prerequisite: CHM345.
+(Offered in alternate years)

-Introduction to the principles of Quantum Mechanics as applied to chemical structures and reactivity.
-Includes an examination of the principles behind various spectroscopic techniques.
+An introduction to the principles of quantum mechanics as applied to chemical structures and reactivity and the development of quantum theory.
+Includes an examination of atomic structure and spectra and the principles behind various spectroscopic techniques.
 Lecture.
 (Cross-listed as CHM336)